 Despite now being strictly controlled, the proliferate use of DDT up the the 1980’s still manifests across a number of durational legacies.
-The insesticide is highly persistent across a large swathe of environmental conditions; possessing a measured half-life of up to thirty years in soils and, perhaps, even up to 150 years in aquatic environments and deep ocean sediments.
+The insecticide is highly persistent across a large swathe of environmental conditions; possessing a measured half-life of up to thirty years in soils and, perhaps, even up to 150 years in aquatic environments and deep ocean sediments.
 The compound can also travel across vast distances via global dissipation patterns, enabling warmer regions of the planet to naturally transport this material to colder regions, eventually leading to higher concentrations in the Polar Regions via ‘grasshopper effects’.
-POPs have been observed to volitise into the air, and become distributed by precipitation, before making a number of other atmospheric ‘leaps’ across geological territories, until they effectively become trapped by the low polar temperatures – however, the substances are now being remobilised from these frozen sinks, due to increasing polar temperatures.
+POPs have been observed to volatise into the air, and become distributed by precipitation, before making a number of other indiscriminate atmospheric ‘leaps’ across geological territories, until they effectively become trapped by the low polar temperatures – however, the substances are now being remobilised from these frozen sinks, due to increasing polar temperatures.